Qantas and Air NZ sign alliance as downunder tourism booms

 The tie up also marks a shift in airline alliances as both Qantas and Air New Zealand have dropped or redrawn deals with Gulf carriers in recent months.

-Qantas last year said it would drop flights to Emirates’ [EMIRA.UL] Dubai hub and re-establish its popular Singapore stopover for European flights, while Air New Zealand has ended at 7-year alliance with Virgin Australia Holdings (VAH.AX).
+Qantas last year said it would drop flights to Emirates’ Dubai hub and re-establish its popular Singapore stopover for European flights, while Air New Zealand has ended at 7-year alliance with Virgin Australia Holdings.

 It will likely cost Virgin domestic customers in Australia, since passengers flying in with Air New Zealand would now be more likely to stick with its new codeshare partner, Sondal Bensan, an analyst at Qantas’ biggest shareholder, BT Investment Management, wrote in an email.